decentralized-identity/didcomm-messaging/docs/spec-files/appendix.md

 ### Appendix B. DIDDocs for Test Vectors

-This section provides DIDDocs for a sender and recipient.
+This section provides DIDDocs for the sender and recipient.
 The following DIDDocs MIGHT be used to validate implementations of the [DIDComm Messaging](.).
 They are also intended to test vectors defined in the [Appendix C](#appendix-c-test-vectors).

 #### B.1.
 Sender DIDDocs